federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 roslaunch my_robot world.launch
 ```

-This will launch the Gazebo world, the robot at coordinates (x=0, y=0, z=0), and RViz.

-For each camera image received, the `ball_chaser` node will now start to publish
+This will launch the Gazebo world, the robot at coordinates (x=0, y=0, z=0), and the RViz visualization widget.
+To setup RViz, click on "File" > "Open Config (Ctrl+O)" and locate `my_robot_config.rviz` (inside `my_robot` directory): a camera view, the robot, and a lidar point cloud view will appear on the screen.
+Also, for each camera image received the `ball_chaser` node will now start to publish velocities to the robot's wheel (check the output on the second terminal).

 ### Fourth Terminal